1. Do you provide individual attention to students?

 You can also use our filtering feature – that will allow you to see the exact dates on which a student may have performed poorly during a test, or shown an increased spike of enthusiasm towards academia and so on.

-Note: This portal is not for students themselves, but exclusively for parents in the interest of enhancing communication and encouraging transparency.
+Note: This portal is exclusively for parents in the interest of enhancing communication and encouraging transparency.

-We will respond to you at the earliest opportunity.
+We will respond to you within one hour.

 You can expect to wait for 2 weeks to 6 months depending on the current rush of students.
 We promise to accommodate you at the very earliest.